2025–26 CAF Confederation Cup

-The 2025–26 CAF Confederation Cup, officially the TotalEnergies CAF Confederation Cup for sponsorship purposes, is the 23rd edition of the CAF Confederation Cup and 51st overall season of Africa's secondary club football tournament organized by the Confederation of African Football (CAF).
+The 2025–26 CAF Confederation Cup, officially the TotalEnergies CAF Confederation Cup for sponsorship purposes, was the 23rd edition of the CAF Confederation Cup and 51st overall season of Africa's secondary club football tournament organized by the Confederation of African Football (CAF).

-The winners of this edition of the competition will earn the right to play against the winners of the 2025–26 CAF Champions League in the 2026 CAF Super Cup.
+The winners of this edition of the competition, USM Alger, earned the right to play against the winners of the 2025–26 CAF Champions League in the 2026 CAF Super Cup.

 Association team allocation

 All 54 CAF member associations may enter the CAF Confederation Cup, with the 12 highest ranked associations according to the CAF 5-year ranking eligible to enter two teams in the competition.
 As a result, a maximum of 68 teams could enter the tournament – although this level has never been reached.

 For this season's edition, CAF used the 2020–2025 CAF 5-year ranking, which calculates points for each entrant association based on their clubs performance over the 5 years in the CAF Champions League and the CAF Confederation Cup.
 The criteria for the points are as follows: